Everyone is Biased, Even You Have Bias

-In anthropology it is necessary to look at cultures comparatively in order to understand how behaviors differ, but it’s more important to see studies as innately subjective and we must never forget that.
-If this is not done, any study will not really lead to an enlightened and greater understanding of humans but rather dichotomize human behavior and cultures.
-To analyze anything one must analyze within.
-In life, if we could approach each other with the knowledge that our thoughts are constructs and not absolutes everyone could learn to seriously chill out.
+When trying to understand societal norms, it is helpful to look at cultures comparatively in order to understand how behaviors differ.
+It’s arguably more important to see all studies as innately subjective.
+If we don’t, we risk losing our critical thinking skills to the fallacy of objective knowledge.
+We should always ask questions and look for the whole story.
+To analyze anything, one must be willing to analyze within.
+If we could approach each other with the knowledge that our thoughts are constructs and not absolutes everyone could learn to seriously chill the hell out.

 If you or someone you know is in immediate danger, call your local emergency number.
 The numbers listed here are the commonly used numbers for the stated region, the numbers can vary greatly depending on where you live.
 If you don't know your country's equivalent to 911, this wiki page and The Lifeline Foundation have comprehensive listings.

 Find help for a crisis by texting, calling, or chatting online with these free crisis organizations.
 Looking for one outside of the USA?
 Check out our support listings.